 A jury of Rotterdam film experts and programmers from IFFR's Short & Mid-length Film programme will evaluate the entries.
 We’ll then be in touch with our winner who will receive advice and coaching from an experienced producer during the development and production of the film project.

 - You are a talented filmmaker, 18 years old or older (starting or established)

 - You live and work in the Rotterdam region

-- The City of Rotterdam plays a major role in the backdrop to the film, irrespective of district or neighbourhood;
+- The city of Rotterdam plays a leading role in the setting of your film, regardless of which district